ocaml/ocaml.org/data/workflows/en/01_bootstrap_project.md

 echo "(lang dune 2.0)" > dune-project
 ```

-At this point, you can build the project and run the binary is generated:
+At this point, you can build the project and run the binary:

 ```
 dune build